CryingOutCloud/CMPUT404-assignment-web-client/README.md

 Collaborated with Steven Jiao
 ccid: syjiao

-Suggested the use of COnnection: close
+Suggested the use of Connection: close